mathesar-foundation/mathesar-wiki/design/specs/record-page.md

 ## Context

 The record page is a view that shows a single record from a table and offers functionality to let users read and update data in tables.
-As an additional feature, the record pages allow users to integrate queries for displaying records in linked tables.
+As an additional feature, the record pages allow users to integrate queries for displaying linked records from other tables.

 The purpose of the record page is to: